Carbai/carbai/README.md

 ### Hi and welcome 👋

+## I am still working on this page so if by chance you ended up here sorry I am doing my best :)

 <img align="right" src="Picture1.png"> I am a computational chemist 👩🏻‍💻.

 Most of my time is dedicated to the understanding of the chemisty at the solid interface.